Draft UK Regulations on Product Conformity

 Product Conformity Requirements on leaving the Single Market

 There is still uncertainty about if and when the UK will leave the single market.
-There will be little effect on manufacturers until then.
-In our opinion there’s a slim chance of a “No-deal Brexit” and of the UK leaving the single market on March 29th.
-The most likely outcome is that the UK will remain in the single market for a year or two under a withdrawal agreement or possibly even indefinitely in a Norway style customs arrangement.
+There will be little effect on manufacturers until it actually happens.
+There’s a possibility of a “No-deal Brexit” and of the UK leaving the single market on October 31st but the most likely outcome is still that the UK will remain in the single market for a year or two under a withdrawal agreement (or possibly even indefinitely in a Norway style customs arrangement).

 - Understand and check the markings, declarations and technical file